M2-brane surface operators and gauge theory dualities in Toda: Surface Operators as Toda Degenerate Operators

 which describes a \(U(\Nc_1)\times\cdots\times U(\Nc_n)\) vector multiplet coupled to various chiral multiplets.
 First, \(\Nf\)~fundamentals~\(\quark_t\) and \(\Nf\)~antifundamentals~\(\anti{\quark}_t\) of \(U(\Nc_n)\).
 Next, for each \(1\leq j\leq n-1\), one pair of bifundamentals of \(U(\Nc_j)\times U(\Nc_{j+1})\): \(\biquark_{j(j+1)}\)~in the representation \(\Nc_j\otimes\overline{\Nc}_{j+1}\) and \(\biquark_{(j+1)j}\)~in the representation \(\overline{\Nc}_j\otimes\Nc_{j+1}\).
 Finally, for each \(1\leq j\leq n\), one adjoint~\(X_j\).
 The (complexified) twisted masses \(m_t\), \(\anti{m}_t\), \(m_{j(j+1)}\), \(m_{(j+1)j}\) and~\(m_{jj}\) of these fields are constrained by a superpotential coupling~\(W_\eta\).

 The superpotential has the following terms,

 In other words the adjoint multiplets of nodes with $\eta_j=1$ have a cubic coupling to neighboring bifundamental multiplets, while nodes with $\eta_j=-1$ entail a quartic coupling of neighboring bifundamental multiplets.
-The $\Tr(X_j^2)$ term for $\eta_j=-1$ gives a mass to the adjoint multiplet~$X_j$, hence the theory~\eqref{Quivers-quiver} is equivalent in the low-energy to the analoguous theory~\eqref{gquiver} from the introduction, which omits these~$X_j$.
+The $\Tr(X_j^2)$ term for $\eta_j=-1$ gives a mass to the adjoint multiplet~$X_j$, hence the theory~\eqref{Quivers-quiver} is equivalent in the low-energy to the analogous theory~\eqref{gquiver} from the introduction, which omits these~$X_j$.
 Here, we include adjoint multiplets for all nodes to simplify signs in the definition~\eqref{Quivers-zhat} of~\(\hat{z}_j\).
-Indeed, integrating out~\(X_j\) when \(\eta_j = -1\) shifts the corresponding theta angle \(z_j\to(-1)^{\Nc_j-1}z_j\), thus complicating~\eqref{Quivers-zhat} to keep \(\hat{z}_j\)~fixed.
+Indeed, integrating out~\(X_j\) when \(\eta_j = -1\) shifts the corresponding theta angle \(z_j\to(-1)^{\Nc_j-1}z_j\), hence in order to keep \(\hat{z}_j\) fixed one should complicate the definition~\eqref{Quivers-zhat} of~\(\hat{z}_j\) by including the sign~\((-1)^{\Nc_j-1}\).

 The superpotential \(W_\eta\) must have \(R\)-charge~\(2\) (twisted mass~\(\I\)) to be supersymmetric.
 This fixes twisted masses of bifundamental and adjoint multiplets in terms of the signs~\(\eta\) and a single continuous parameter,\footnote{The full flavour symmetry of the two dimensional theory is \(S[U(\Nf)\times U(\Nf)]\times U(1)\), where the first factor acts on fundamental and antifundamental chiral multiplets.
 Under the \(U(1)\) factor, the adjoint chiral multiplet~\(X_j\) has charge \(\epsilon_j+\epsilon_{j+1}\) and the bifundamental multiplets \(\biquark_{(j-1)j}\) and~\(\biquark_{j(j-1)}\) have charge \(-\epsilon_j\), where \(\epsilon_j = \prod_{i=j}^n \eta_i\).} which will match with~\(b^2\) in the Toda CFT\@.
 To ease the comparison with the Toda CFT correlator, we define signs \(\epsilon_j = \prod_{i=j}^n \eta_i\) for \(1\leq j\leq n+1\) and find